 U bent hier

 Melanoma is an aggressive form of skin cancer, that is most prevalent among men and women in their sixties, but also affects significant groups of young people.
 It has become one of the most prevalent cancers among women between 25 and 29 years old.
-The melanoma research of professor Karine Breckpot of Vrije Universiteit Brussel has been selected for a grant by the Melanoma Research Alliance (MRA), the largest private funder of melanoma research in the world.
+The VUB’s Professor Karine Breckpot’s melanoma research has been selected for a grant by the Melanoma Research Alliance (MRA), the largest private funder of melanoma research in the world.

 The incidence of melanoma has dramatically increased over the past decades and is now higher than most other cancers.
-Still the human immune system should theoretically be able to detect melanoma cells and destroy them.
-That some people develop melanoma skin cancer nonetheless, is due to the fact that melanoma cells can camouflage themselves, and thus avoid attacks from the immune system.
+The human immune system should theoretically be able to detect melanoma cells and destroy them.
+That some people develop melanoma skin cancer nonetheless, is due to the fact that melanoma cells can camouflage themselves, thereby avoiding attacks from the immune system.
 Furthermore melanoma cells manage to exploit so called ‘stimulus inhibiting circuits’ in the cells to slow down or even completely stop the immune system.

 Antibodies crucial in the battle against melanoma

 To curtail these stimulus inhibiting circuits by melanoma cells, scientist have studied the molecular interactions at the basis of these circuits - so called ‘inhibiting immune checkpoints’.
 Medicines that bind such checkpoints are based on antibodies and are being developed rapidly - and with success.
 Particularly patients with late stage melanoma appear to benefit from these experimental drugs.
-The encouraging results have lead to the actual release of these drugs onto the market.
-Nevertheless continued, intensive research into inhibiting immune checkpoints remains vital.
-The VUB research that was honoured by the Melanoma Research Alliance is a good example thereof.
+The encouraging results have actually led to these medicines being brought on the market.
+Nevertheless, it is vital that intensive research into inhibiting immune checkpoints is continued.
+The VUB research honoured by the Melanoma Research Alliance serves as a good example.

 Authentic Belgian VUB product